Farma's Jeremy Plumb Says Cannabis Will Change How We Farm Carrots and Oranges—and Maybe How We Prescribe Drugs

 There have been all sorts of false claims—there's a reason why there's a lot of distrust….
 Cannabinopathic medicine—cannabinoid-based therapy—we're at the state where we finally bring research into the equation at OHSU and other high-level research partners, to demonstrate the efficacy of cannabis therapeutics, and framing the role it plays.

-People are confused by the stigma—and aspects of the stigma withhold people's ability to explore.
+People are confused by the stigma—often the stigma disallows people from exploring the benefits.
 All mammals have an endocannabinoid system.
-This plant lets us modulate this system in novel ways.
-We know enough to do this in dangerous ways, but cannabis is one of the most benign plants on the planet.
-Ultimately we can do a lot of things experimentally.
+This plant lets us modulate this system in many ways.
+As cannabis is one of the most benign plants on the planet, we can do this with almost no risk or dangers.
+We can do a lot of things experimentally, safely. s

 Chemotype is the most important indicator for consumers—it's about how much and which kinds of compounds exist in each flower.
 THC and CBD are the tip of the iceberg.
 We're staring at an Amazon basin in terms of chemical complexity.
 Cannabis is the most chemically complex crop on the planet.
 Hops, grapes—-it's that times 100.